Tecdiary/sbm-guide/1.0/faqs/readme.md

     -   Can't delete any data/records
     -   Can only view own added records for invoices, purchases & payments
     -   Can add products, customers, vendors, invoices, purchases & payments
+4. Customer (site customer)
+    -   Can update customer company details
+    -   Can view own invoice, recurring invoice and payments
+5. Vendor (site vendor)
+    -   Can update vendor company details
+    -   Can view own purchases and payments

+### Which one is the default user role?

+No one is default, after you have added the user, please edit to assign roles.

+### Where can I assign role to user?

+After you have added the user, please edit new added user to assign roles as you need.

 ### Can I add new user role?